MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

   - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
 Returned by default.
   - `[UniqueSenders <String[]>]`: All the users that sent a message to this thread.
 Returned by default.

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: The groups that a group is a member of, either directly and through nested membership.
+TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>: The groups that a group is a member of, either directly and through nested membership.
 Nullable.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-TRANSITIVEMEMBERS <IMicrosoftGraphDirectoryObject\[]>: The direct and transitive members of a group.
+TRANSITIVEMEMBERS <IMicrosoftGraphDirectoryObject[]>: The direct and transitive members of a group.
 Nullable.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-## RELATED LINKS

 ## RELATED LINKS